Discovery and Scripps seek to tie up in $12 billion TV deal

 Continue Reading Below

-The deal, announced Monday, puts the combined company in a strong position to draw more women viewers.
+The deal, announced Monday, puts the combined company in a stronger position to draw more women viewers and to navigate an increasingly chaotic entertainment landscape, where cable companies and streaming services like Netflix and Hulu fight for eyes.

 The transaction is valued at $90 per share, about a 4 percent premium to Scripps' Friday closing price of $86.91.
 The per-share price includes $63 per share in cash and $27 per share in Discovery's Class C shares.
 The transaction also includes approximately $2.7 billion in Scripps' debt.